timepurge/hyperdefault/README.md

 }
 ```

-A `rule` is just an object with `obj` key defined.
-You can define your complex object structure with beans defined in `ref` key.
+A `rule` is just an object with `obj` property defined.
+You can define your complex object structure with beans defined in `ref` prop of rule.
-Hyperdefault starts parsing rules from `obj` key in rule json.
-Once it encounters a value of format `${<ref.beankey>:<type>}`, it will look for beankey in `ref` .
-You can further deep link objects and arrays.
+Hyperdefault starts parsing rules from `obj` prop in rule json.
+Once it encounters a value of format `${<beankey>:<type>}`, it will look for beankey in `ref` .
+You can further deep crosslink objects and arrays from within this bean.
 Hyperdefault supports two `type` values:
   - array
   - object